czyys/dustforceguide/README.md

 If the landing angle was good and your character is running faster, simply continue holding the forward direction key and press 'dash' to keep that speed (you can also still be holding 'down').
 The earlier you press 'dash' after landing, the more speed you're going to keep.
 This applies to any kind of boosts started on the ground.

-It's important to notice that dashing isn't what makes you boost, it never increases your speed.
+It's important to notice that dashing isn't what makes you start a ground boost, it never increases your speed.
 Landing on the ground at the correct angle with enough horizontal speed is what makes your character run faster, dashing is then used only to maintain that speed.

-Here’s how you set up groundboosts with each character.
+Here’s one way you set up groundboosts with each character.
 It’s pretty much the same for Dustman and Dustgirl:

 Dash → Lowjump quickly followed by Airjump → Downdash → Dash when you hit the ground.